 A major component of WICHE’s work includes its Western Undergraduate Exchange (WUE) program.
 WUE helps students save money on tuition, ensuring that they won’t need to pay more than 150% of in-state tuition rates at an out-of-state, participating academic institution.
 Although not every program at participating schools qualifies for this exchange, hundreds of degree tracks do.
 Students who participate in WUE receive an average nonresident tuition discount of $9,000 each academic year.
 More than 160 colleges and universities (both two-year and four-year institutions) participate in WUE, including 23 on-campus and online colleges in Colorado.
 Students can locate participating academic programs by using WUE’s savings finder.

 Best Online Colleges in Colorado

-Below, you will find our rankings of the best online four-year programs in Colorado.
-Our profiles look at how schools approach online education and then list out their services for distance students and their popular, fully online degrees.
-After reviewing the best online schools in Colorado, explore our state resources, like a database of every college and university in Colorado or our index of popular in-state scholarships.
+The rankings below list the best online four-year programs in Colorado.
+These profiles look at how schools approach online education and include the services provided to distance students and a school’s popular, fully online degrees.
+After reviewing the best online schools in Colorado, students can explore additional state resources, such as a database that contains every college and university in Colorado and an index of popular in-state scholarships.